New Year, New You - Bootcamps, Diets and Goal Setting

 Instead of “I want to be healthier” a better goal is “I want to drop my BMI 5 points” or “I need to eat 5 pieces of fruit a day” or “I need to commit to exercising 3 times a week”

-Once you have set your goals, break them down into smaller goals or steppingstones that are aimed to be achieved roughly every 2 weeks.
+Once you have set your diet and goal settings, break them down into smaller goals or steppingstones that are aimed to be achieved roughly every 2 weeks.
 This has a huge positive mental impact as you get a big sense of award and achievement in regular intervals.
 It also keeps you on track to reach your final objective.

 Having a vision with your health helps mould and marry all your training and nutrition together which will have a positive impact and change on your life!